gdezan/file_editor/README.md

-# file_editor
+# File Editor
-College assignment to create a text editor with double linked lists
+College assignment to create a simple text editor with doubly linked lists